petazeta/youronlineshop/README.txt

 * Installation *
 ****************

-1. Copy the source files to your system.
+1. Get the source files.
-2. Install node and mongodb.
+2. Install node and mongodb when necesary.
-3. Edit mongodb settings at: server_instances/main/cfg/dbcustom.mjs.
+3. Edit the mongodb settings at: server/contexts/main/cfg/dbcustom.mjs.
-4. Open your terminal at main folder and type: npm install npm start
+4. Open your terminal at the source top folder and type: npm install npm start
 5. The server is running now.
-Continue in browser.
+Continue in browser as prompt tells.

 ***********
 * Support *